atulkumarpccs/Autonomous-Systems-Interview-Practice-Project/Q&A.md

 #### Question 6 :[Code] Explain the steps behind how an Extended Kalman Filter is implemented.
 Answer: Please see extended Kalman filter implementation based on the code provided.

-1.Taking data from diffrent source and cobining togther is called sensor fusion.
+Taking data from diffrent source and cobining togther is called sensor fusion.

-2. Data is put in the form of Matrix from diffrent source i.e Lidar , Radar and initilized.
+Data is put in the form of Matrix from diffrent source i.e Lidar , Radar and initilized.

-3. The include file for the implementation for Kalman filter can be seen header file.[Gaussian Distrubution and liner function].
+The include file for the implementation for Kalman filter can be seen header file.[Gaussian Distrubution and liner function].

-4. Feeding the data into the Gaussion form non liner data recied from Radar and get liner appriximation is called Extended kalman filter with helf Of Tylor series.
+Feeding the data into the Gaussion form non liner data recied from Radar and get liner appriximation is called Extended kalman filter with helf Of Tylor series.

 ### Prediction Step

 ```x′ = F.x + B.μ + ν```